 You can still connect the watch to a computer and upload / analyse your runs.

 If all you’re looking for is a reliable device for monitoring your pace and distance during training, this is the one for you.
-It usually retails around $100.
+It usually retails around $100, so if you’re on a budget this may be your best watch for marathon training.

 Suunto are well-regarded for their devices built for athletes, by athletes, and the Spartan Sport live up to this reputation.